kailaisun/GenAI4Urban-Energy/README.md

 ## Introduction

-The code implementation for the paper: SENSE: Satellite-based ENergy Synthesis for Sustainable Environment.
+The code implementation for the paper: [SENSE: Satellite-based ENergy Synthesis for Sustainable Environment.](https://arxiv.org/abs/2605.18101), which is  accepted by Proceedings of the 32nd ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD 2026).(Oral, Top 6% in AI4S Track).

 <img src="fig1.png" width="90%">